Ryan Lindley: Professional career

-Arizona Cardinals
+Arizona Cardinals (first stint)

-Lindley was drafted in the sixth round of the 2012 NFL Draft by the Arizona Cardinals.
+Lindley was drafted in the sixth round of the 2012 NFL draft by the Arizona Cardinals of the National Football League (NFL).
 On November 18, 2012, he replaced John Skelton in a loss to the Atlanta Falcons.
 He made his first professional start on November 25 against the St. Louis Rams.
 In his first season, he posted a very low 46.7 passer rating and threw 7 interceptions compared to 0 touchdowns.
 After two seasons with the team, Lindley was released by the Cardinals on August 25, 2014.

 San Diego Chargers

 Lindley signed with the San Diego Chargers and was assigned to their practice squad on August 31, 2014.

 Arizona Cardinals (second stint)

-On November 11, 2014, Lindley re-signed with the Arizona Cardinals after a season-ending injury to Carson Palmer.
-On December 11, 2014, starting quarterback Drew Stanton was injured in the game against the St. Louis Rams, Lindley entered the game and saw his first in-game action since 2012.
+On November 11, 2014, Lindley re-signed with the Cardinals after a season-ending injury to Carson Palmer.
+On December 11, 2014, starting quarterback Drew Stanton was injured in the game against the Rams, Lindley entered the game and saw his first in-game action since 2012.
 On December 28, 2014, against the San Francisco 49ers, Lindley threw his first career touchdown pass to Michael Floyd, ending an NFL-record 228 pass attempts without a touchdown to start his career.
 He finished the 2014 season with a 48.4% completion rate, 562 yards passing, 2 touchdowns, 4 interceptions, and a 56.8 passer rating.

 On January 3, 2015, in the Cardinals' first-round playoff game at the Carolina Panthers, Lindley completed 16 of 28 passes for 82 yards, one touchdown and two interceptions.
 He had a passer rating of 44.3 and Arizona lost 27–16.
 The Cardinals totaled 78 yards of offense, the fewest in NFL playoff history.